 Pronta is available now through certified Herman Miller Dealers and online.

 About Herman Miller

-Herman Miller is a globally recognized leader in design.
+Herman Miller is a globally recognised leader in design.
 Since its inception in 1905, the company’s innovative, problem-solving designs and furnishings have inspired the best in people.
-Herman Miller is guided by an enduring legacy of design, innovation, and social good.
+Herman Miller is guided by an enduring legacy of design, innovation and social good.
 In 2021, Herman Miller and Knoll created MillerKnoll, a collective of dynamic brands that comes together to design the world we live in.

 MillerKnoll is a collective of dynamic brands and one of the largest and most influential modern design companies in the world.
 The company is a result of a deep legacy of design, innovation and social good.
 The MillerKnoll brand portfolio includes Herman Miller, Knoll, Colebrook Bosson Saunders, DatesWeiser, DWR, Edelman Leather, Fully, Geiger, HAY, Holly Hunt, KnollTextiles, Maars Living Walls, Maharam, Muuto, naughtone and Spinneybeck|FilzFelt.
 Guided by a shared vision, common values and a steadfast commitment to design, MillerKnoll innovates and designs the future while contributing to a more equitable and sustainable future for all.